Gastrointestinal Cancer Patient Stories

 While few other people may ever experience the rare form of cancer that Charlene had, she has good advice for anyone facing a life-threatening cancer diagnosis: "Get all the loving support you can from your family, your friends, your church."
 Her experience -with a rare form of cancer, a very unusual treatment, and an amazing recovery - has made her one very grateful lady.

-For more information about Hyperthermic Intraperitoneal Chemotherapy, or other innovative treatments for gastrointestinal cancer, contact UMGCC at 1-800-888-8823.
+For more information about Hyperthermic Intraperitoneal Chemotherapy, or other innovative treatments for gastrointestinal cancer, please contact UMGCCC at 1-800-888-8823.